 When figuring out when you should change (or wash) your filter, it’s best to go with the manufacturer’s recommendations (and take care of them more frequently if you have pets, excessive dust from a remodel project, or have left your home open during pollen season).
 While some disposable HVAC filters last up to a year others are designed to be changed every 30 days.
 It’s important to know your filter schedule.

 Can a dirty filter do more harm than good?
 Yes!
 Clogged and dirty filters that are coated in dust and dirt cause many problems!
-They stifle your system, wear down the motor, cause the unit’s fan to work harder to compensate for the lack of airflow, and make utility bills go up.
+They stifle your system, wear down the motor, cause the unit’s fan to work harder due to the lack of proper airflow, and make utility bills go up.
 Old filters are trash and that’s where they belong.

 Tip!
 If a filter looks dirty, it probably is!
 You can always check just to be sure.
 But remember, details are important when installing or checking on a filter.
 Most HVAC filters have distinctly different sides, meaning they can only be placed facing a specific direction, usually with the webbing facing the unit.
 Don’t end up with a filter pad (or its already captured contents) floating around your system.